 ![]() View Table | See Table |

-Psychological problems such as depression, cognitive dysfunction, and emotional lability may develop.
 New-onset or worsening of hypertension and diabetes mellitus, difficulty with wound healing, increased infections, osteopenia, and osteoporotic fractures may occur.

-Patients may have increased adipose tissue in the face (moon facies), upper back at the base of neck (buffalo hump), and above the clavicles (supraclavicular fat pads).
+Patients may have increased adipose tissue in the face (moon facies), upper back at the base of the neck (buffalo hump), and above the clavicles (supraclavicular fat pads).

 Facial plethora may be present, especially over the cheeks.
 Violaceous striae, often wider than 0.5 cm, are observed most commonly over the abdomen, buttocks, lower back, upper thighs, upper arms, and breasts.
 Ecchymoses may be present.
 Patients may have telangiectasias and purpura.

 Cutaneous atrophy with exposure of subcutaneous vasculature tissue and tenting of skin may be evident.
 Glucocorticoid excess may cause increased lanugo facial hair.
 If glucocorticoid excess is accompanied by androgen excess, as occurs in adrenocortical carcinomas, hirsutism and male pattern balding may be present in women.
-Steroid acne, consisting of papular or pustular lesions over the face, chest, and back, may be present.
+Steroid acne, consisting of papular or pustular lesions over the face, chest, and back, may occur.
 Acanthosis nigricans, which is associated with insulin resistance and hyperinsulinism, may be present.
 The most common sites are axilla and areas of frequent rubbing, such as over elbows, around the neck, and under the breasts.

 Peptic ulceration may occur with or without symptoms.
 Particularly at risk are patients given high doses of glucocorticoids.

-Physical findings that occur in a patient in adrenal crisis include hypotension, abdominal pain, vomiting, and mental confusion (secondary to low serum sodium or hypotension).
+Physical findings that occur in a patient who is in adrenal crisis include hypotension, abdominal pain, vomiting, and mental confusion (secondary to low serum sodium or hypotension).
 Other findings include hypoglycemia, hyperkalemia, hyponatremia, and metabolic acidosis.

 See Glucocorticoid Therapy and Cushing Syndrome.